turnbaughlab/2021_Lam_M13_CRISPRCas9/README.md

 ## 16S rRNA gene sequencing

-Sequencing reads were processed in a QIIME2 pipeline as described and analyzed in R.
+Sequencing reads derived from mouse stool samples were processed in a QIIME2 pipeline as described and analyzed in R.

 - [[R notebook]](https://htmlpreview.github.io/?)
 16S rRNA gene sequencing analysis for mouse exp11: streptomycin treatment

 ## Genomic deletions

-Sequencing reads were processed and compared to reference genomes.
+Sequencing reads derived from in vitro/in vivo isolates were processed and compared to reference genomes.

 - [[bash script]]() Read depth using bowtie2 and samtools
 - [[bash script]]() Deletion prediction using breseq